-Bronx man charged with assault after 2 men stabbed in NYC subway incident: police
+2 Texas police officers killed in line of duty; suspect dead, chief says

 'We have lost two brave public servants who sought only to keep peace in our City'

-Two Texas police officers were killed in the line of duty on Saturday after they were reportedly ambushed while responding to a call, according to McCallen Police Chief Victor Rodriguez.
+Two Texas police officers were killed in the line of duty on Saturday after they were reportedly ambushed while responding to a call, according to McAllen Police Chief Victor Rodriguez.

-“We have lost two brave public servants who sought only to keep peace in our City,” Rodriguez said via text message Saturday, according to The Monitor.
+“We have lost two brave public servants who sought only to keep peace in our City,” Rodriguez said via text message Saturday, The Monitor reported

-Officers Edelmiro Garza and Ismael Chavez were identified as the officers who were killed.
+Edelmiro Garza and Ismael Chavez were identified as the officers who were killed while reportedly responding to a domestic disturbance complaint.

 Texas Gov. Gregg Abbott addressed the news via Twitter on Saturday evening and praised the self-sacrifice of the two men.